NaokiHori/SimpleVOFSolver/docs/source/numerical_method/index.rst

    =
    0,

+which is the equation playing a key role in this project.

-where :math:`\phi` is ``volume-of-fluid``, whose definition is explained by the name, while the right-hand-side is the numerical flux telling the amount of increase or decrease of :math:`\phi`.
+Here, :math:`\phi` is called ``volume-of-fluid``, whose definition is explained by the name.

-So the question is how to describe the second term numerically.
-In particular, I need to explicitly describe :math:`H` so that I can integrate it numerically.
-To do so, here I adopt the THINC scheme.

-I think it is easy to follow if I explain the numerics and their implementations at the same time.
-Please find the following stuffs for details.
+The amount of increase or decrease of this quantity :math:`\phi` is given by the second term, which is called flux.
+In order to numerically integrate this equation in time and simulate the evolution of free surface, I need to describe :math:`H` and the integrand, which will be extensively discussed below, as well as the implementations.

 .. toctree::
    :maxdepth: 2